Save 43% on admission to the top 5 Atlanta attractions with CityPASS.

 Ticket booths close at 3:30pm weekdays and 4:30pm weekends.

 Closed Thanksgiving and Christmas Day.

-Treetop Trail presented by Kaiser Permanente aerial playground: Experience the Zoo from the perspective of our planet’s amazing animal tree-dwellers!
-Zig, zag, climb, walk, and balance as you navigate a series of rope ladders, bridges, nets and tightrope-style foot lines on a two-level challenge.
+Treetop Trail Aerial Playground: Experience the Zoo from above on series of rope ladders, bridges, nets and tightrope-style foot lines on two levels.
 Find details here.
-Cost for CityPASS holders: $14.95.
+Cost for CityPASS guests: $14.95.

 Advice for Visitors